atu-se/atu.innomadic.com/courses/flat/syllabus.md

 * 10% Attendance
 * 40% Final
 * 30% Mid-Term
-* 20% Assignments: Quizzes, Homework, etc.
+* 20% Quizzes, Homework, etc.

 Late assignments will be received reduced credit at the teacher's discretion.